 This isn’t just any old taco bar.
 It’s a taco bar located inside the Reynolds-Gourmajenko House, a historic Mediterranean-style Myers Park mansion built in 1926 and beautifully maintained today as a dual-restaurant “villa.”
 RuRu’s is located on the back side of the property with a gorgeous outdoor bar and patio in the old courtyard.

 Agenda related guide: Best Mexican restaurants in Charlotte

 The Family-Friendly Communal Backyard

-Charlotte’s first brewery is home to a sprawling beer garden that’s packed with everyone from toddlers to grandparents on any given good-weather weekend.
-Grab a seat at the seemingly never-ending rows of picnic tables.
+Charlotte’s oldest brewery is home to a sprawling beer garden that’s popular among everyone from toddlers to grandparents on any given good-weather weekend.
+Grab a seat at one of dozens of picnic tables.

 What we’re drinking: Copper, a Düsseldorf-style Altbier beer that’s known as the brewery’s flagship (4.9% ABV).

 Agenda related guide: Complete list and map of Charlotte’s local breweries, plus the most popular beer at each